 Each of these drills will require you and your partner to be on separate lane lines while facing each other.
 You should both be in a low, athletic position.

-When attempting a chest pass, step into it.
+When attempting a chest pass in basketball, step into it.
 This means that you should keep one foot planted while stepping toward your partner with the other foot.
 You also want to extend your arms straight out to get as much force on the ball as possible so it reaches its target.
 Make sure the palms of your hands extend outwards after the releasing the ball.

 When receiving a chest pass, you’ll want to step into it just like you would when passing, because if you just stand there waiting for it to come to you, then a defender will come through and steal the ball with ease.
 Always meet the ball.